tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: Will Amazon automatically patch EC2 instances for you?
 A: no, you must do this yourself.

+- Q: What is the minimum term for reserved instances?
+A: 1 year.
+The maximum is 3 years.

+- Q: If you need an EC2 instance to run software whose license model is tied to the hardware, what instance type should you use?
+A: Use dedicated hosts

+- Q: What is a dedicated instance?
+A: A dedicated instance is an EC2 instance whose hardware will remain the same throughout the lifecycle, but may be shared with other customers.

+- Q: Which of the following tasks can a user perform to optimize Amazon EC2 costs?
+(Select TWO.)
+A: "Implement Auto Scaling groups to add and remove instances based on demand"  and  "Purchase Amazon EC2 Reserved Instances

 ## Storage

 - Q: If you need to have persistent storage for data attached to EC2 instances, what can you use?
 A: Use EBS or Elastic Block Store.

 - Q: True or false: EBS volumes are global so you can attach the volume to EC2 instances regardless of the AZ.
 A: False, EBS volumes are local to the AZ.